 Learn to Save Seeds

-If you want to produce more and be less dependent on stores, then you’ve got to learn how to save your own seeds.
-The more you can do this the more you will truly become self-sustaining in the garden each year.
+If you want to reduce your consumption and be less dependent on stores, then you’ve got to learn how to save your own seeds.
+The more you can do this, the more you will truly become self-sustaining in the garden each year.
 Some of the easiest plants to save seeds from are beans, okra, tomatoes, cucumbers or peppers.
 Try it out and see what happens, just make sure that you are saving from heirloom varieties in order to ensure that your plant will be the same next year.

 Preserve Your Harvest